CobaltFusion/DebugVision/README.md

 # DebugVision
-NextGen DebugView++ that is portable and with graphical data visualization
+NextGen DebugView++ that is portable and with graphical log visualization

 # gathering requirements